Table of Contents

 A “state” will now be a distribution over the discrete species numbers, represented by an -tuple .
 We’ll use for the total number of particles.
 The equation governing the evolution of such a distribution is called a “Master Equation” of the system.

-This is a “stochastic” dynamical system, but will turn out to closely resemble a quantum-mechanical wave function, with the Master Equation corresponding to the Shrodinger Equation for many particles in a basis whose diagonal elements are the “occupation numbers” of each energy state, exactly like our .
+This is a “stochastic” dynamical system, but will turn out to closely resemble a quantum-mechanical wave function, with the Master Equation corresponding to the Shrodinger Equation.
+1

 Following that analogy, we can represent a full state by an expression which looks like a wave function:

-Here, .
 Note that in the stochastic case, the coefficients are positive real numbers rather than complex amplitudes, and we normalize this distribution with rather than .
+We may as well think of the coefficients as probabilities:

 Our “Master Equation” will represent the time evolution of this distribution by a Hamiltonian-like operator: